-Israel Aquarium in Jerusalem is not only an excellent place for animal lovers.
-Besides presenting marine life, they are also devoted to the protection of marine habitats.
+Israel Aquarium in Jerusalem is an excellent place for animal lovers.
+Moreover, it is also devoted to protecting marine habitats.

 Notes:

-- If you are looknig for information about Eilat aquarium, check out Underwater Observatory Marine Park.
+- If you want information about the Eilat aquarium, check out Underwater Observatory Marine Park.

 Table of Contents